-For a 2D simulation 2D field parameters can be selected.
+For a 3D simulation both 2D and 3D field parameters can be selected.
 If the model definition contains state variables, the mass budget for a domain and the discharge through a cross section can also be selected.
 If the model definition includes particle classes, particle track and particle track mass budget for can be selected as well.